abhishekit31/javaScript/Interview/interview.md

 # what is closure ?

-1. closure is something in javascript which is bined together to its lexical environement.
+Closure is something in javascript which is bined together to its lexical environement.

-2. A function along with lexical environment form a closure.
+A function along with lexical environment form a closure.

 ```javascript
 function outer() {